Things to do in Las Vegas

 Joël Robuchon, the three Michelin-starred restaurant located in the lavish MGM Grand, surrounds you with an intimate elegance as you feast on French cuisine at its finest, made with the best ingredients there is.

 Does the idea of watching the Fountains of Bellagio from your own private spot sound exciting?
 Then, make a reservation at Lago by Julian Serrano.
-From your lakeside table, you will enjoy mouthwatering Italian dishes perfectly paired with inspirational wines and cocktails.
+Conceived by award-winning Chef Julian Serrano, who announced his retirement in May 2024, Lago boasts incredible lakeside views, as well as a menu of mouthwatering Italian dishes perfectly paired with inspirational wines and cocktails.

-Sister restaurant to David Chang's Momofuku in New York, Momofuku Las Vegas, is at the forefront of modern Asian-American cuisine.
+The sister restaurant to David Chang's Momofuku in New York City, Momofuku Las Vegas, is at the forefront of modern Asian-American cuisine.

 Whether you choose signature dishes such as mushroom ramen or five-spice roasted duck, your palate will be tantalized and delighted at this groundbreaking restaurant that puts its own spin on Korean and Japanese cuisine.